gskrscm/terraform-simple-app/README.md

 # terraform-simple-app
-The terraform scripts for some nodejs, mongoldb and angularjs application

-Release:
+The terraform scripts to sping a vpc with two subnets (public and private).
+An angularjs application will sit in public subnet and behing loadbalancer.
+A  nodejs application and mongodb will sit in private subnet.

+## Usage:

+### Pre-requists:

+- Install AWS Cli and configure AWS credentials.
+- Install terraform.

+### Steps to apply:

+- Clone the repo and cd `dev-env` folder.
+- Run `terraform init` to terraform download plugins related provider.
+- Review all varialbles dev-env/vars.tf and update accordingly.
+- Run `terraform plan` and `terraform apply` to spin up the infra.

+## Enhancements to make it for a Prod Release:

-Can have subnets each AZ's and application will span across AZ's for DR and HA
+- we can have subnets each Availability Zone's and application will span across AZ's for DR and HA.

-ASG can be used to manage the load on the loadbalancer.
+- we can use Auto Scaling Group to manage the load on the loadbalancer.

-Manangement VPC can be created with bastion box hoster init for operation activities.
+- Manangement VPC can be created with bastion box hosted in it for operation activities.

-Public subnet should have only load balancer, and all the ec2 instances should lie in the private subnet for the better security.
+- Public subnet should have only load balancer, and all the ec2 instances should lie in the private subnet for the better security.

-For container orchestration we can use EKS.
+- For container orchestration we can use AWS EKS.

+- We can store terraform.tfstate file any version control system.

-Monitoring:
+## Monitoring:

-Need to know application threshold and minimun requirements.
+ -Need to know application threshold and minimun requirements from Development.

-System:
+### System Monitoring:

-Cloudwatch we can setup for health monitoring and create lambda functions according for remediations.
+- We can user Cloudwatch for system health monitoring and create lambda functions according for remediations activities.

-Application:
-log monitoring
+### Application Monitoring:

+- We can have ELK to collect application logs and create meaningful dashboards.
+- We can have nagios or zabix for application monitoring.